johaahn/keepass-rx/README.md

 Built on the work of the [original Keepass app][original] by David Ventura.

+## Translating

+[KeePassRX can be translated on Hosted Weblate][translate].
+The localization platform of this project is sponsored by Hosted Weblate via their free hosting plan for Libre and Open Source Projects.

 ## License

 Copyright (C) 2025 projectmoon, David Ventura